apache/druid/docs/querying/set-query-context.md

 ## Query Context Precedence

-When you set query context parameters in Druid, Druid determines which values to use based on the following order of precedence, from lowest to highest:
+You can set the query context using various methods.
+For a given parameter, Druid determines the value to use based on the following order of precedence, from lowest to highest:

 1. **Built-in hard-coded defaults** — these are the system’s default values used if you don’t specify anything else.
 2. **Runtime properties** — if you configure parameters as `druid.query.default.context.{property_key}` in Druid’s configuration files, these override the built-in defaults and act as your system-wide defaults.
 For more information, see [Overriding default query context values](../configuration/index.md#overriding-default-query-context-values).